 Day 8, the evening, dinner with Annette and Greg.
 Annette and I have been friends since we were 12.
 Yes, 33 years, she and I have been friends.
 Unfortunately, her schedule didn't allow her to visit until Friday night, before I left on Saturday.
 We went to dinner at the Southern Star, in Chattanooga.
 I made the wonderful discovery that French Rosé and Southern food are meant for each other:

-This is a Tavel, delicious, with a savory, minerally component.
+, delicious, with a savory, minerally component.
 I had it with fried catfish, sweet potato fries, and cheese grits.
 Their tartar sauce had dill in it, and I can say it's the first I've ever really liked.
 Again, Southern food, grease, and rosé.
 Of course, Champagne would have been wonderful with the grits and fish, but the sweet potatoes really worked with Tavel.

 And, finally, dessert: